sokolovdp/otus_wsgi_homework/README.md

  settings for python3 under Ubuntu 19.04,
- call router handler if method is not allowed, process query params, process json data for POST
+ call router handler if method is not allowed, process query params, process request body with json data

 **test_wsgi_fw** - simulates application which uses the **simple_wsgi_fw** framework